oncody/civ-board-game-2010/README.md

 1. Can only invest coin tokens
 1. Can not invest coins printed on the map, printed on tech cards, or printed on buildings

 To invest a coin, lower your economy coin dial by 1.
 This coin no longer counts towards your 15 coin victory condition 1.
-Place an investment marker on an investment card.
+Place an investment tile on an investment card.
 Investments cannot be removed by other players

 ## Trade Phase
 Everyone does the following actions at the same time in any order